-Gross income from operations \$135,000

-Gain on sale of antique abacus (a business asset) \$ 5,000

-Interest income from business bank account \$ 100
+Gross income from operations Gain on sale of antique abacus (a bus Interest income from business bank a

 Deductions:

-Salaries to employees \$65,000
+Salaries to employees \$ 65,000

 Payroll taxes \$ 5,000

-Rent \$ 7,000 Depreciation \$ 3,500
+Rent \$ 7,000

+Depreciation \$ 3,500

-Contribution to United Way charity \$ 2,000 Foreign tax paid on overseas business deals \$ 3,000
+Contribution to United Way charity \$ 2,000

+Foreign tax paid on overseas business ,

-Distributions to the partners \$40,000
+Distributions to the partners \$ 40,000

+a Calculate the net and in any in some

+a.
+Calculate the net ordinary income.

+b.
+List all of the other items that need to be separately reported.

+c.
+If the partnership is on a calendar year tax basis, when is the partnership tax return due?

+67. Please answer the following questions:

 - a.
-Calculate the net ordinary income. - b.
-List all of the other items that need to be separately reported. - c.
-If the partnership is on a calendar year tax basis, when is the partnership tax return due?

-67. Pleas se answer the following questions: a.
-What form is used to report income and expenses from a partnership? b.
-If a partner's basis at the beginning of the year is \$1,000 and the partnership allocates \$7,000 of loss to the partner: how much of the loss is deductible in the current year; what is his new basis in the partnership; and what happens to any excess loss not deducted? c.
+What form is used to report income and expenses from a partnership? - b.
+If a partner's basis at the beginning of the year is \$1,000 and the partnership allocates \$7,000 of loss to the partner: how much of the loss is deductible in the current year; what is his new basis in the partnership; and what happens to any excess loss not deducted? - c.
 What is the exemption amount for a partnership?